Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Experiments

+We characterize the performance of the RP Agent by performing experiments to benchmark individual components and integrated experiments on the Agent as a whole.
+The results of experiments on individual components, referred to as microbenchmarks, characterize the performance of a component in isolation, while integrated experiments characterize the performance of a pipeline of components, taking into account the communication and coordination overheads of their orchestration.
+Experiments were performed on two Cray systems: \bw{} at NCSA, and \titan{} at ORNL\@.

+We use two metrics to characterize the performance of individual components: throughput and concurrency.
+As seen in \S\ref{sec:rp}, the RP Agent is designed as a pipeline of distinct components with multiple instances.
+For each instance of a component, throughput measures the rate at which units are managed, concurrency the volume of concurrently managed units.
+We measure the throughput of a component as the number of units it handles per second, concurrency as the number of units it handles at a given point in time.

-We use two metrics to characterize the performance of RP: total time to completion (TTC) of the given workload and resource utilization (RU).
-TTC is a measure of how fast an application can be executed on RP; RU a measure of the percentage of available resources used by the execution.
-Both metrics are relevant for HPC resources, which traditionally have been designed and operated so as to maximize overall utilization.
+We use two different metrics to characterize the integrated performance of the RP Agent: total time to execution of the given workload (TTX) and resource utilization (RU).
+TTX is a measure of how fast a set of tasks can be executed by the RP Agent.
+It includes the time taken by the RP Agent to manage and spawn the units for execution and the time taken by the units to execute.
+RU is a measure of the percentage of available core-time spent executing the workload and/or the RP Agent.
+TTX and RU are relevant for HPC resources, which traditionally have been designed to execute large parallel jobs and maximize overall utilization.

-The execution of workloads comprised of many, possibly heterogeneous and dynamic tasks require the interplay of all RP's components and their supporting infrastructures.
-Nonetheless, as seen in~\S\ref{sec:arch}, Figures~\ref{fig:arch-overview}-\ref{fig:unit-state-model}, RP reduces every workload down to the execution of a set of units on one or more independent Agents.
-Once retrieved by an Agent, the execution of the units is performed in isolation, on the resources of the Agent's pilot.
-As such, the characterization of TTC and RU depends on how each individual component of the Agent and the Agent as a whole perform.

-The following experiments search the parameter space of the Agent performance at both the component and module level.
-At the component level, each Agent's component is stress-tested in isolation measuring its theoretical maximum performance\mtnote{Would ``throughput'' instead of ``performance'' work here?} \jhanote{in general, throughput is one type of performance and I think we are measuring more than just throughput} when managing an increasing number of units.
-At module level, the Agent is tested by executing a synthetic workload and measuring the Agent's subset of TTC and the RU of the pilot's resources on which the workload is executed.

-We use a synthetic single-core workload for the module level experiments, varying the duration of each unit.
-This is the only parameter of the workload that affects the performance of the Agent and its components as the Agent handles execution of all types of units, single or multi-core, analogously.
-All units are scheduled on the pilot's resources by the Agent's Scheduler component via the Continuous or Torus scheduling algorithm, and spawned and launched by the Agent's Executor via the Popen or shell-based mechanism.
-Specifically, $n$-core units impose roughly $1/n$ times the scheduling overhead, $1/n$ times the execution overhead, and $1/n$ times the staging overhead, per core, compared to single-core units.
-As such, execution of multiple 1-core units represent the worse case scenario and the type of workload that can be best used to stress the Agent performance.